 6.17.1 Functional description

-Editor's note: This clause outlines solution principles and documents any assumptions made.

 This solution addresses Key Issue #4 "QoS level support for Multicast and Broadcast communication services" based on the baseline architecture #1 in clause A.1.
 By addressing the aspects of KI#4, it is complementary to other solutions to KI#1 and #7.

 The 5G QoS model as defined in TS 23.501 [2] clause 5.7 also applies to MBS service, with the following differences:

 - Reflective QoS is not applicable.

-Editor's note: It is FFS whether there are any other differences in QoS model for MBS services compared to the existing 5G QoS model for unicast services.
+- Alternative QoS Profile is not applicable.

+- Notification Control is not applicable.